 Test monitoring occurs while tests are administered in a live environment to ensure that item behavior is consistent with expectations.
-This is accomplished using CAI's Quality Monitoring System that yields item statistics, blueprint match rates, and item exposure rate reports.
+This is accomplished using CAI's Quality Monitoring System that yields item statistics, blueprint match rates, item exposure rates, and cheating analysis reports.